 Lock product and UX constraints first

-Define target metrics first: Core Web Vitals, release cadence, delivery channels (web/mobile/embedded) and acceptable degradation.
+Define target metrics first: Core Web Vitals, release cadence, delivery channels, and the acceptable cost of degradation in key user journeys.

 Step 2